 My friend Gillian is also a big fan of apartment rentals like I am.
 She recently wrote a book called How to Find the Perfect Vacation Rental.
 In her book she describes all the ins and outs of apartment rentals.
 She tells you where to look for vacation rentals, what questions to ask the owners during your search, how to determine which apartments will work for you, the advantages and disadvantages, and much more.
 It’s a wonderful resource for those of you who are new to the apartment rental concept.

-Try a different type of accommodation for your next vacation.
+Choose an apartment rental for your next vacation.
 I personally love having the extra space an apartment provides.
 I enjoy not having to eat out for every single meal, and exploring the less touristy side of a city is often fun too.
 Apartment rentals have quickly become my favorite choice for where to stay when I travel, and I think you’ll enjoy it too.